kaievns/git-wayback-machine/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

+## Copyright & License

+All code in this repository is released under the terms of the MIT License

+Copyright (C) 2015 Nikolay Nemshilov